 The enthusiastic interest it gained during the MySpace years gave me the green light confidence to continue releasing dark electronic pop ever since, and here I am today.
 You may check out more of what I’ve recorded as Alien Skin since 2008 on my website.

-As a THANK YOU for being my Alien Skin subscriber I wish to offer you an additional free track from my 2019 album, “P.O.P.
+As a THANK YOU for being my Alien Skin subscriber I wish to offer you an additional free track from my fan loved 2019 album, “P.O.P.
 POP”.
 It’s a goodie, believe me:)

 The song “Isn’t It Cliche?” is a good example of my love of old school, early 80s electronic pop.
 Comes complete with big analogue synth strings ala Gary Numan and John Foxx.

-If you’ve been with me in spirit as you read these 2 blogs you might kindly consider checking out my featured album 1980 REDUX here.
+If you’ve been with me in spirit as you read these 2 blogs you might kindly consider checking out my featured album New Romance: 1984 here.

 Speak to you soon,